Assessing the Potential of Open Online Learning Resources to Enhance SFU Teaching and Learning

 - What revisions can be made to the design of the pilot courses based on feedback collected from students and faculty?

-Dissemination: Dissemination will be conducted to colleagues in the Faculty of Environment through the Sustainable Community Development Steering Committee, the REM Executive, and the Faculty Dean’s Advisory Committee (DAC).
+Knowledge sharing: Dissemination will be conducted to colleagues in the Faculty of Environment through the Sustainable Community Development Steering Committee, the REM Executive, and the Faculty Dean’s Advisory Committee (DAC).
 The first phase of the project is planned to benefit mainly the Faculty of Environment, whereas the 2nd phase is expected to be useful for Faculties across the university.